 The thing is that this isn't the first time this has happened to me.
 It happens all the time.
 Like several times per year.
 I wonder if this ever happens to Vince Carter.
 Or Vincent Jackson.
 Or Vince McMahon.
 I bet Vince McMahon would murder someone for saying something like that.

 So, why do people think that Italians own the name Vince?
 When I was looking in a baby name book I didn't see an asterisk next to the name Vince and big bold letters that said ITALIANS ONLY.
 Was there supposed to be?
 Am I breaking some sort of name code?
 Am I going to get whacked?

 Anyways, we better get this TRL Friday over with before the mob comes for me so let's get to the questions.
-Continue reading »
+Read the rest of this entry »

 PLAYOFF FEVER is catching among a small portion of the fan base and I can't believe it.
 This team?
 The team that actually got me to give up on them in July?
 This team is causing playoff fever?
 Really?

 Really.
 The Brewers are now just two game under .500 and sit a cool 6.5 back of the St. Louis Cardinals who they just so happen to play this weekend.
 The Cardinals, of course, are the reason for all this optimism in the first place.
 On August 27th of last season the Cardinals had playoff odds of 1.1 percent and then they got hot and won the World Series.
 On August 27th of this year?
 The Brewers had 0.2 percent playoff odds.
 So not the same and even today they are only up to 0.8 percent, still not the same.
 The 2011 Rays were 0.5 percent on 9/3 last year, but that was a completely different circumstance.

 BUT they are hot!
 Red hot in fact!
 They are only two games under .500 with a not impossible schedule left to go.
 They haven't been two games under .500 since May.
 Is there really reason to believe?
 Read the rest of this entry »